-I want to contribute to this discussion with the following clear-cut experiment.
-I will take a clearly defined open problem in mathematics and give it to an AI model.
+What are the current math capabilities of AI?
+A huge question; I want to contribute with the following experiment.
+I will take a clearly defined open problem in mathematicsalso open to me, i.e., I don't know the solution and give it to an AI model.
 The only input to the model is the problem itself, possibly with some generic prompting (“You are a research mathematician…”).
 Can AI already solve such open problems?

-It can.
-I tried this for about 50 problems with GPT-5 and got a few results I consider nontrivial.
-I will share two examples in combinatorics; modulo the problem statement, the following solutions are 100% AI, including writeup.
+It can; kind of.
+I tried this for about 50 problems with GPT-5 and obtained a few results I consider nontrivial.
+I will share two examples in combinatorics; aside from the problem statement, the following solutions are 100% AI, including writeup.

-It should be said that the following two questions can only barely be called “open problems”.
+It should be said that the following two questions can barely be called “open problems”.
 The questions are not well-known and not even conjectured in a peer-reviewed article.
-I know one problem from a booklet of open problems and the other from personal communication.
-Yet these are questions that a concrete person working in the relevant area wondered about and did not immediately have a solution for.
-Of course, I am certain they would likely solve them, if they spent more time.
+I learned of one problem from a somewhat obscure booklet of open problems and the other from a research pitch by a fellow mathematician.
+Yet these are questions that someone working in the relevant area wondered about and did not immediately have a solution for.
+Of course, I'm certain they could solve them, if they spent more time.

 Tightness of a recent paper on 2D tiling

-There was a recent nice paper about tiling the plane $\mathbb{R}^2$ with polygonal tiles.
-One of the results in that paper is that every tiling of the plane with polygonal tiles is weakly periodic: it can be partitioned into finitely many pieces, each of them periodic.
+There was a cool recent paper about tiling the plane $\mathbb{R}^2$ with polygonal tiles.
+One of the results in that paper is that every tiling of the plane with rational polygonal tiles is weakly periodic: it can be partitioned into finitely many pieces, each of them singly-periodic.

 Can this theorem be improved?
 Can we prove that every polygonal tiling is simply periodic?
 It turns out that the answer is no. AI can find a specific example of a polygonal tiling that is weakly periodic but not periodic.